Rick Dugdale

 Rick Dugdale is a Canadian film producer.
-He is the President and CEO of Enderby Entertainment and co-founder of Vuele.
+He is the president and CEO of Enderby Entertainment and co-founder of Vuele.

 Career

-Dugdale joined Daniel Petrie, Jr. & Company as Vice President of Production in 2003 before becoming a full partner in the company in 2004.
+Dugdale joined Daniel Petrie, Jr. & Company as vice president of Production in 2003 before becoming a full partner in the company in 2004.
 He founded Enderby Entertainment with Petrie in 2006.
 Dugdale gained experience in the public sector of financing and investor relations while working in oil, gas, and uranium markets.

-Dugdale produced Dawn Patrol (2014) and Rosemont (2015).
-Both films were directed by Daniel Petrie, Jr. Dugdale also produced About Cherry, co-written and directed by Stephen Elliott.
-For Tony-Seven Films, Enderby Entertainment's genre film division, Dugdale served as executive producer on The Speak, Vile and 5 Souls and as a producer on A Haunting at Silver Falls, No Tell Motel and Blood Shed.
-Dugdale served as executive producer on Tony-Seven Films’ first sequel, the upcoming A Haunting at Silver Falls 2.
+Dugdale produced Dawn Patrol (2014) and Rosemont (2015), both directed by Daniel Petrie, Jr. Dugdale also produced About Cherry, co-written and directed by Stephen Elliott.
+For Tony-Seven Films, Enderby Entertainment's genre film division, Dugdale served as executive producer on The Speak, Vile and 5 Souls, and as a producer on A Haunting at Silver Falls, No Tell Motel and Blood Shed.
+He served as executive producer on Tony-Seven Films’ first sequel, the upcoming A Haunting at Silver Falls 2.

-Dugdale produced and financed the thriller Blackway in 2015, the first film collaboration involving Alfredson, Enderby Entertainment, and, worldwide distributor Electric Entertainment.
-Directed by Daniel Alfredson, Blackway was adapted for the screen by Joseph Gangemi & Gregory Jacobs, based upon the novel Go with Me by Castle Freeman, Jr. The film premiered at the 72nd Venice Film Festival ahead of its 2016 release.
+Dugdale produced and financed the thriller Blackway in 2015, the first film collaboration involving Alfredson, Enderby Entertainment, and worldwide distributor Electric Entertainment.
+Directed by Daniel Alfredson, Blackway was adapted for the screen by Joseph Gangemi and Gregory Jacobs.
+It was based on the novel Go with Me by Castle Freeman, Jr. The film premiered at the 72nd Venice Film Festival ahead of its 2016 release.

-In 2017, Dugdale produced the psychological thriller An Ordinary Man in collaboration with actor/producer Sir Ben Kingsley and writer/director/producer Brad Silberling.
-Dugdale also arranged for its international distribution by Dean Devlin’s Electric Entertainment, marking Enderby’s second collaboration with the Electric.
-Dugdale recently produced the film Night Hunter, starring Henry Cavill, Sir Ben Kingsley, and Alexandra Daddario.
+In 2017, Dugdale produced the psychological thriller An Ordinary Man in collaboration with actor and producer Sir Ben Kingsley; and writer, director, and producer Brad Silberling.
+Dugdale also arranged for its international distribution by Dean Devlin's Electric Entertainment, marking Enderby’s second collaboration with Electric.
+Dugdale also produced the film Night Hunter, starring Henry Cavill, Sir Ben Kingsley, and Alexandra Daddario.